 - The Affiliation Law, 1927 (Loi relative à l'entretien des Enfants Illégitimes, 1927)

 The above Laws have been amended over the years.
-More recently, some have been amended to take into consideration the Same-Sex Marriage (Guernsey) Law, 2016, which can into force in Guernsey on 2 May 2017.
+More recently, some have been amended to take into consideration the Same-Sex Marriage (Guernsey) Law, 2016, which came into force in Guernsey on 2 May 2017.

 The Royal Court has jurisdiction over divorce proceedings.
 However, it must be noted that at the date of the commencement of proceedings either party must either: